What is Spirit?

 A person should approach their spiritual practice as a spiritual activity which then connects back to their mind and body.

 We are Body, Mind, and Spirit.
 Each aspect is separate from the other and yet connected to each other.

 Example: let’s look at the mind and body.

 When working out physically, the goal is to improve the body and physical health.
 The body is the base of our existence.
 If it isn’t healthy, then a person falls apart.
 When working out, so many people allow their mind to out-think their body.
 A person will often work on the wrong parts of their health as they may “think” they have a different problem.
 Or worse the mind pushes the body past the sense of pain into hurting oneself.
 When a person allows their mind over reach their body, they create all sorts of physical side effects.

-Rather when working out a person should allow their body to direct the process!
+Rather when working out a person should allow their body to direct the process but use healing insights from the spirit to expand upon your options!
 The mind should only be an outside observer to allow feedback to fine-tune results.